 |Adjusted Final Grade||A modified or adjusted final grade entered manually by you.|

-To see their final grades in the course, which will also allow them to see their current averages throughout the semester, you will have the option to select "Automatically release final grade."
+To allow students to see their final grades in the course, and allow them to see their current averages throughout the semester, select "Automatically release final grade."
 This setting will be copied from semester to semester if you copy your course content.